Radiation Therapy Immobilization Devices

 Breast Boards

 There are two types of breast boards, one where you lie on your back (supine breast board) and one where you lie on your stomach (prone breast board).
-Breast boards are made of many pieces that can be moved to adjust to fit your arms, wrist, head, and shoulders.
-The breast boards are designed to use gravity to pull your breast down into an ideal treatment position.
+Breast boards are made of many pieces that can be moved to fit your arms, wrist, head, and shoulders.
+The breast boards use gravity to pull your breast down into an ideal treatment position.
 Your provider will let you know which breast board will work best for your treatment.

 Knee and Foot Locks

 Knee and foot locks are used to keep you still if you are getting radiation to the pelvic area.
 The knee and foot locks can be adjusted to make sure you are comfortable and in a good position for treatment.
-They also help keep you in a position that can be done every day.
+They can also be used to make sure you are in the same position every day.

 Belly Board

-Belly boards are often used if the pelvic area is being treated and your small bowel is too close to the treatment area.
+Belly boards are often used when the pelvic area is being treated and your small bowel is too close to the treatment area.
 You will be lying on your stomach (prone position) on the belly board.
-The belly board has a large hole in the middle of the board that allows the small bowel to be pulled down and out of the way of the radiation.
+The belly board has a large hole in the middle of it so the small bowel can be pulled down and out of the way of the radiation.
 This helps lessen side effects.
-There is a ruler on the side of the belly board that will help position you on the board in the same place every day.
+There is a ruler on the side of the belly board to help position you on the board in the same place every day.

 Wing Board